Jerry Seinfeld: 2011–present: Talk show and expansion

+In 2017, Seinfeld went on The Tonight Show Starring Jimmy Fallon and joined Dave Chappelle and Jimmy Fallon in honoring outgoing First Lady Michelle Obama, and played a game of Catchphrase, which Obama and Fallon won to Seinfeld's dismay.
 On September 19, 2017, Netflix released the stand-up comedy special Jerry Before Seinfeld.
-The special follows Seinfeld as he returns for a stand-up routine at the New York City comedy club, Comic Strip Live, which started his career.
-The special is intercut with documentary clips and his stand-up special.
-The special was later released as an LP, CD and download album, and was nominated for a 2018 Grammy Award for Best Comedy Album.
+It follows Seinfeld as he returns for a stand-up routine at the New York City comedy club, Comic Strip Live, which started his career.
+It is intercut with documentary clips and his stand-up special.
+It was later released as an LP, CD and download album, and was nominated for a 2018 Grammy Award for Best Comedy Album.
 In 2020, it was announced that Netflix would be releasing Seinfeld's first original stand-up special in 22 years, 23 Hours to Kill.
 The special premiered on May 5.
+In October 2020, Seinfeld joined Steve Martin in a discussion about comedy at The New Yorker Festival.
+They discussed subjects ranging from the creative process, Netflix, and The Oscars, to their comedy backgrounds, and the future of comedy during the COVID-19 pandemic.